 Regularly moisturizing your skin and your tattoo will also help to prevent both from succumbing to aging.
 Moisturizing prevents dryness and flakiness, keeping your tattoo’s colors looking vibrant.
 Combine daily moisturizing with weekly exfoliating.
 Exfoliation removes dead skin cells and reveals the more vibrant and youthful skin underneath.

-Finally, there are steps you can take to preserve your collagen as you age and prevent the wrinkles, fine lines, and sagging that can otherwise impact your tattoo’s appearance.
+Finally, there are steps you can take to preserve your collagen as you age and prevent the wrinkles, fine lines and sagging that can otherwise impact your tattoo’s appearance.
 If you smoke, quit now.
-Smoking negatively affects collagen synthesis and cellular turnover and is a primary cause of premature skin aging.
+Smoking negatively affects collagen synthesis and cellular turnover.
+This is a primary cause of premature skin aging.